Proxy, VPN & Malicious IP Detection API

 Default Lookup (no flags)

-This is the default lookup with no flags.
-Since the system is designed to work with real-time systems (return a result as fast as possible), some time consuming checks are put into a background process.
-This allows the system to return a result much faster.
 If those time consuming checks reveal that the returned result was not accurate (which is rare), the system will adjust the values.
 However, you must query the service again with the same IP to obtain the new result.
 Typically, the background jobs take no longer than 5 seconds to complete.
-If you want to force the system to do a full lookup (no background processes), use flags=f option.

-Force Full Lookup
+flags=f - Force Full Lookup

 If you don't mind waiting up to 5 seconds for a result and you want the system to do a full lookup with one query, then use &flags=f option.
-The query should look something like

 http://check.getipintel.net/check.php?ip=IPHere&contact=SomeEmailAddressHere&flags=f